-Course Credits Credit di stribution of the course Eligibility Pre-requisite
+Course Credits Credit di istribution of the course Eligibility Pre-requisite

-title & Lecture Tutorial Practical/ tical/ criteria of t
+title & Lecture Tutorial Practical/ criteria of the course

 Code Practice (if any)

 Digital 4 3 0 1 Course Nil

 Electronics Admission

 ELDSC-5 Eligibility

 - To represent information in various number systems. - To convert data from one number system to another and do various arithmetic operations. - To analyze logic systems and to implement optimized combinational circuits using Karnaugh Map. - To analyze and implement sequential circuits using state machines. - To analyze various memories and programmable logic devices. - To analyze and understand the working of data converters.